 We were unable to find the origin or the creator of National Tape Measure Day.

 National Grand Marnier Day on July 14th recognizes a liquor that brings citrus notes to cocktails and desserts.
 Since the 1880s, we’ve been enjoying the fruits of Grand Marnier’s exquisite flavor.

-Grand Marnier is used in a long list of desserts including liquor cream buns, Yule log, cranberry sauce, Crepes Suzette and Grand Marnier souffle creme bruleé.
-Grand Marnier is also used in the sauce of the roasted duck dish, Canard an l’Orange.
+Grand Marnier is used in a long list of desserts including liquor cream buns, Yule log, cranberry sauce, Crepes Suzette, and Grand Marnier souffle creme bruleé.
+Grand Marnier is also used in the sauce of the roasted duck dish, Canard a l’Orange.

 However, don’t stop at beverages and desserts.
 Add Grand Marnier for extra zest in your sauces and marinades.
 Your meat dishes will take center stage.

-Enjoy a mixed drink with Grand Marnier or make a dessert.
+Enjoy a mixed drink with Grand Marnier.
 While you’re sipping your cocktail, why not make a dessert, too.
 We found some absolutely mouthwatering ones to try.
 Then, invite some friends over to celebrate the day with you.
 Remember to Celebrate Every Day® while you’re savoring your delicious dessert.
-Share it and your friends by posting #NationalGrandMarnierDay on social media.
+Share it with your friends by posting #NationalGrandMarnierDay on social media.

 We were unable to locate the creator of National Grand Marnier Day.

 French revolutionaries storm the Bastille.

 The Exhibition of the Industry of All Nations opened at the Crystal Palace in New York City.
 President Franklin Pierce attended the opening as well as thousands of others.
 The first World’s Fair hosted in the United States followed the London Exhibition from the previous year.

 Lincoln County New Mexico Sherriff Pat Garrett shoots and kills American outlaw William Bonney (AKA Billy the Kid).